imagekit-developer/imagekit-angular/README.md

 </ik-image>

 ```
-In the above case, the rotation will be performed first, and resizing according to width and aspect ratio will be performed afterward.
+In the above case, the transformations are applied in sequence as specified in the array.

 ### Lazy loading images